martinkearn/AI-Services-Workshop/Speech/Speech-Demo.md

 * Chinese: Yes, I know.
 It is crazy isn’t it?
 We had better stay at home for a week

 ## Speaker Recognition
-Use the Speaker Recognition Azure Portal (https://azure.microsoft.com/en-us/services/cognitive-services/speaker-recognition/)
+Use the Speaker Recognition Azure Portal at http://aiday.info/SpeakerRecognition

-Enrol on the system using the "I am going to make him an offer he cannot refuse" sample
+Enroll on the system using the "I am going to make him an offer he cannot refuse" sample

 Verify my voice